 Consider why people sign up for texts from brands in the first place.
 They want something.

-But, most of the time, what they’re looking for is access to exclusive discounts and promotions.
+Most of the time, though, what they’re looking for is access to exclusive discounts and promotions.

 According to our 2020 Text Marketing Report, 50% of respondents said that flash sales and time-sensitive promotions would encourage them to opt into a business’s text messages.